compiled-thoughts/git-ai/README.md

-# git-message-ai: Generate commit messages automatically
+# 🧠 git-ai

+The **git-ai** generates commit messages and pull requests automatically based on your tasks and file changes.

-`git-message-ai` cli to generate your commit messages based on code changes and a ticket / task.
+This project is a CLI developed in Rust which can be called using `git-ai` cli to generate your commit messages based on code changes and a ticket / task.

 [TODO] Adicionar gif